Proving a Bona Fide Marriage for Green Card Approval: The Evidence Matrix & Why Honesty Beats 'Perfection' — Loblack Strategy

 Administrative Verification (USCIS Site Visits)

 As part of the standard eligibility review, the USCIS Fraud Detection and National Security (FDNS) Directorate routinely conducts unannounced administrative site visits.
-Officers may visit your home or speak to neighbors to verify that the cohabitation evidence in your administrative record matches reality.
+Officers may visit your home or speak to neighbors early in the morning to verify that the cohabitation evidence in your administrative record matches reality.
 We prepare our clients for these routine verifications so they know exactly what to expect.

-Submitting an unorganized, weak application invites intense scrutiny from USCIS.
-Avoid these critical mistakes:
+Submitting an unorganized, weak application invites heightened scrutiny.
+Avoid these common mistakes:

 • Error 1: Relying Exclusively on Tier 3 Evidence.
 Submitting 50 photos and 10 letters from friends, but zero joint financial documents, will trigger an RFE or a separated Stokes interview.